shawenyao/jekyll-now/_posts/2023-02-08-BART-Platform-Sign-Portable.md

 _Four types of platform sign layouts.
 Top left: estimated wait time; top right: BART Service Advisories; bottom left: train arriving; bottom right: digital clock._

 If you stare at it for a while, a pattern begins to emerge.
 Generally, the sign loops through four different layouts.
 First, there's the estimated wait time screen between trains, which can span multiple screens by itself.
-This is often followed by a second type of layout, BART Service Advisories, usually regarding an annoucement of a train outage, cancellation, or just a friendly reminder from the police asking you to pay attention to your belongings.
+This is often followed by a second type of layout, BART Service Advisories, usually regarding an announcement of a train outage, cancellation, or just a friendly reminder from the police asking you to pay attention to your belongings.
 Third, a full-screen display of the destination kicks in when a train enters the platform.
 Finally, a digital clock pops up from time to time.
 They are all useful in some way, with the possible exception of the second one which isn't that informative in my opinion.

 ## Connecting a Display